 - The trainee will explain common limitations of their discretionary authority, to include:

-- o Law
+- \circ Law

 - Departmental policy and procedure

 - Departmental goals and objectives

 - Community expectations

-- Officer safety
+- o Officer safety

 - The trainee will identify potential consequences of inappropriate discretionary decision making, including:

 - Death or injury

 - Additional crime

 - Civil and vicarious liability

-- Discipline
+- \circ Discipline

 - Embarrassment to department

-- Relationship with the community
+- o Relationship with the community

 - Given various scenarios, simulated incidents, or calls for service, the trainee will identify which of the following are acceptable decisions:

-- Arrest
+- o Arrest

 - Cite and Release

-- Referral
+- o Referral

-- Verbal warning
+- o Verbal warning

 - No action

 - 4. The trainee will discuss and understand their Leadership role in the community, to include:

 - The trainee will identify and develop effective leadership strategies that provide purpose, direction, and motivation to co-workers and community members.

 - The trainee will assess and explain his/her leadership role within the department with clear consideration of the organization's vision, mission, and values statement.

-The trainee will illustrate through explanation or example how each of the following leadership competencies can affect his/her skills and abilities as an officer:
+- The trainee will illustrate through explanation or example how each of the following leadership competencies can affect his/her skills and abilities as an officer:

+- o Integrity

+- Credibility

+- o Dutv